Dear Single Parent, I know your struggle.

 How can we please both people and God?
 According to this verse in Galatians, we can’t.
 It’s a hard truth and lesson to learn.
 Oh, but how freeing it is to finally get to the point of releasing your decisions solely to God.
 Depending on Him and Him only to help determine those things.
 Some of my favorite moments have been spent sitting in my bed alone in silence, just listening.
 With no other voices, no sounds, and no distractions – just me and God.
 It took me 30 years to learn what it meant to hear from God.
 I had to quiet the noise around me to discover this; all the outside influences, the people, the life noises.

 Some call it meditation.
 Through my faith, I call it hearing God.
-I still struggle with decision making and getting through the mom life, I need reminders and sometimes I fail to quiet the noise around me.
+I still struggle with decision making and getting through the mom-life, I still need reminders and sometimes I fail to quiet the noise around me.
 I’ve made decisions others don’t understand.
 But with choosing to go with God’s lead I’ve been blessed.
 Beyond blessed!
 It’s okay to quiet the noise around you, it’s okay to politely thank the well-meaning bits of advice and then not take it, and it’s okay to not keep up with what society expects of you.
-It’s become okay to me because I know that if I’ve asked God to do it for me than He’s got it when I don’t.
+It’s become okay to me because I know that if I’ve asked God to do it for me, then He’s got it when I don’t.